uvcat7/ArrowVortex/README.md

 Some new features were introduced as well when preparing this release, and some bugs present in the 2017 version have been fixed as well.

+## Contributing to the project

+If you would like to report bugs or suggest simple features to add, please use the issue templates to do so.
+Make sure an issue for your problem doesn't exist before you create a new one.
+When the changes you would like to add are of a larger scope (e.g. adding a new subsystem to the editor or redesigning a popup window), make a discussion instead.

+Pull requests to add features and fix bugs are always welcomed.
+Please reach out to @uvcat7 with any questions.

+After a contribution, @uvcat7 will add you to the repository as a collaborator.

 ## Building ArrowVortex

 In order to compile ArrowVortex on your own PC, Visual Studio is required.
 It is recommended to use Visual Studio 2022 with the "Desktop development for C++" components installed.